Problem of Apollonius: Intersecting hyperbolas

 Isaac Newton (1687) refined van Roomen's solution, so that the solution-circle centers were located at the intersections of a line with a circle.
-Newton formulates Apollonius' problem as a problem in trilateration: to locate a point Z from three given points A, B and C, such that the differences in distances from Z to the three given points have known values.
+Newton formulates Apollonius's problem as a problem in trilateration: to locate a point Z from three given points A, B and C, such that the differences in distances from Z to the three given points have known values.
 These four points correspond to the center of the solution circle (Z) and the centers of the three given circles (A, B and C).

 The set of points with a constant ratio of distances d_{1}/d_{2} to two fixed points is a circle.

 Instead of solving for the two hyperbolas, Newton constructs their directrix lines instead.
 For any hyperbola, the ratio of distances from a point Z to a focus A and to the directrix is a fixed constant called the eccentricity.
 The two directrices intersect at a point T, and from their two known distance ratios, Newton constructs a line passing through T on which Z must lie.
 However, the ratio of distances TZ/TA is also known; hence, Z also lies on a known circle, since Apollonius had shown that a circle can be defined as the set of points that have a given ratio of distances to two fixed points.
 (As an aside, this definition is the basis of bipolar coordinates.)
-Thus, the solutions to Apollonius' problem are the intersections of a line with a circle.
+Thus, the solutions to Apollonius's problem are the intersections of a line with a circle.